Hawaii State Department of Education: History

 King Kamehameha III established Hawaii's first public education system on October 15, 1840.
 This makes the Hawaiʻi State Department of Education the oldest school system in the US west of the Mississippi River, and the only system established by a sovereign monarch.
 This date denotes when the constitution came into effect, codifying the new ministry of education.
 The regent of Kamehameha III, Queen Emma, had ordered the establishment of free public schools in all districts in 1834 and this was done by 1836.

 In October 2009, the Hawaiʻi Department of Education agreed to a furlough program for Hawaiʻi's public schools that reduced the number of instructional days by 17 days to a total of 163 days.
 This is the smallest number of instructional days anywhere in the United States.

 Board of education

-The Board of Education is a board which votes on matters related to public education.
+The Board of Education is a school board which votes on matters related to public education.
 Members are appointed by the governor of Hawaii with the advice and consent of the Hawaii State Senate, which is in contrast to most other school districts in the United States which are directly elected.
 Hawaii previously had an elected school board from 1966 until 2010 when voters decided to switch back to an appointed state school board.
 Members are appointed for three-year terms for a maximum of three terms.

 The Board of Education is empowered by the State Constitution (Article X, Section 3) to formulate statewide education policy.
 The Board also has the power to appoint the Superintendent of Education, the State Librarian, and members of the State Public Charter School Commission.